 We’ve always prided ourselves on offering the best for your bed.
 That means milling at the best Italian and Portuguese factories, never compromising on quality, and designing a sophisticated edit of luxe bedding staples.

-Our Build Your Own Bed feature guides you, step-by-step, through the process.
-For those who need a little extra guidance, here’s an additional breakdown on bed styling to ensure your custom look hits all the right notes.
+Our build-your-own-bed guide instructs you, step-by-step, through the shopping process.
+For those who need a little extra guidance, we've included easy bed styling tips to ensure your custom look hits all the right notes.

 Let’s start with colors.

 No rainbow color wheel here.
 Our focus has always been on offering only the most classic, versatile, and luxe hues.
 Though, like anyone who’s ever struggled to pick the perfect white paint can tell you, that doesn’t mean all neutrals are created equal.

-If you prefer COOL tones, you’ll be partial to our Essential White colorway, Slate Blue, or Grey Softexture.
+If you prefer COOL tones, you’ll be partial to our Essential White colorway, Slate Blue, or Ash Grey.

-Meanwhile, if you gravitate toward WARM tones, our Ivory, Blush, and Ash Grey will be more in your wheelhouse.
+Meanwhile, if you gravitate toward WARM tones, our Classic Ivory or Timeless Blush will be more in your wheelhouse.

 If your preference is for monochromatic bliss, you’ll have no problem assembling your dream look.
 But if you’re aiming for a bed that uses complementary tones, your sweet spot is staying within the warm or cool families.
-With this bonus fact: You can’t go wrong pairing Essential White with any color, whether it’s a white duvet and shams with tonal sheets, or the opposite.
+Bonus fact: You can’t go wrong pairing Essential White with any color, whether it’s a white duvet and shams with tonal sheets, or the opposite.

 Now, for the texture talk

-When we originally created our Linen bedding, as well as two cotton weaves – crisp-as-a-luxury-oxford Percale (as GQ put it) and soft, supple, and not-at-all-shiny Sateen – we knew we were catering to different tastes.
+When we originally created our Linen bedding, as well as our cotton weave— a crisp-as-a-luxury-oxford Percale (as GQ put it) – we knew we were catering to different tastes.
 But once our team started sleeping with the goods, we discovered that sensory preferences aren’t as simple as that.